 These questions can be explored through Jeanine Cummins’s novel American Dirt, and more broadly, through the storm of controversy surrounding the novel.
 American Dirt, published in January 2020 by Flatiron Books, tells the story of Lydia, a middle-class bookseller who flees Mexico with her young son after being targeted by the drug cartel that murdered her husband.
 Jeanine Cummins, the half-Irish half-Puerto Rican author, researched the novel for seven years, taking frequent trips to Mexico and conducting interviews with undocumented migrants to give her story a veneer of authenticity.

-Almost immediately after the book was released to critics, it inspired outrage in both professional critics and general readers alike.
+Almost immediately after the book was released, it inspired outrage in both professional critics and general readers alike.
 The most galvanizing of these reactions was Myriam Gurba’s review of the novel, in which she accuses Cummins of

 “1.
 Appropriating genius works by people of color